marcopennekamp/lore/specification/modules.md

 ### TODO: Visibility

 *(Visibility is not yet implemented in the compiler and won't be for some time.
-It's a relatively tangential feature that isn't crucial for building Lore's compiler in Lore.)*
+The feature's design is not finalized.)*

 Module members have two modes of **visibility:**